-Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Processing of applications Vibrant economy Applications under the RMA will be processed within 95% 95% 95% 95% under the Resource Management Act (RMA) 1991.
-Outstanding environment statutory timeframes.
+Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Processing of applications under the Resource Management Act (RMA) 1991.
+Vibrant economy Outstanding environment Applications under the RMA will be processed within statutory timeframes.
+95% 95% 95% 95% What does this What does this tell me?